esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 ## Domain 3.0 Implementation

-### 3.8 gIVEN A SCENARIO, implement authentication and authorization solutions
+### 3.8 Given a scenario, implement authentication and authorization solutions

 - Authentication management
   - Password keys(like USB device and works in conjuction with your password to provide multi-factor authentication)